noahmkhan/PythonProjects/README.md

 Human Recognition > venv > Lib > site-packages

 JUST TO BE SAFE, ALSO THE INSTALL THE PACKAGE "cv2" AND "numpy" TO THE IDE BEING USED.

+The program can be seen running in the demonstratino video.